Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

 Using Landsat Surface Reflectance Derived Spectral Indices (LSR-DSI) time series data \citep{Bolton2015}, extracted with the Google Earth Engine platform (GEE) \citep{gorelick2017google}, we construct NDVI, NDMI and NBR indices for three Landsat satellites (LT5, LT7 and LO8) \citep{Cohen2017, Roy2016} masking clouds, shadows and snow pixels with FMASK \citep{Zhu2012}, and removing pixels from water bodies such as lakes, reservoirs, rivers and creeks.
-The Landsat satellites provide a consistent source of 30m per pixel resolution, with a frequency of 16 days.
+The Landsat satellites provide a consistent source of 30~m per pixel resolution, with a frequency of 16 days.
 The data was collected using GEE from the beginning of 1990 until the end of 2018.
+Table~\ref{table:LSRDSI} summarises the indices that have been used for this study, together with citations to studies used as reference for this work.

-This enables us to obtain a multivariate spatial time series over the regions of interest in the state of California, USA--namely, the regions that burned only once during the observed two-decade period from 1995--2016.
+This enables us to obtain a multivariate spatial time series over the regions of interest in the state of California, USA--namely, the regions that burned only once during the observed two-decade period from 1996--2016 with their respective control areas.
 We have narrowed down the areas of interest to single-burned regions because we want to estimate causal effects, and the methodology only allows for binary treatment (in the context of this paper, the term \emph{treatment} refers to a wildfire event, and \emph{units} are defined as any particular AOI).
 The outcome is observed for a longer period (1990-2019), however, these methods require a reasonably long time period before the wildfire occurs, such that the matching of treated and control regions is sufficient.
 Different pre-fire periods were used considering that at least 3 years are required to capture periodicities and trends, as it is the most elementary cycle of the meteorological element \citep{Han2011}.